jinngit/gmm-eclipse-plugins/README.md

 ### GenMyModel Project Explorer Features

 The current features are supported:
-* Multi accounts management (Addition/Suppression from Eclipse, not GenMyModel plateform)
+* Multi-accounts management (Addition/Suppression from Eclipse, not GenMyModel plateform)
-* Project visibility modification
+* Projects visibility modification
+* Projects deletion
+* GenMyModel protocol "genmyodel://_projectID_".
+This feature allows you to manipulate GenMyModel models into Eclipse EMF applications (in read only mode)
+* Model opening in default UML/EMF tree viewer (in read only mode, model loading can take time)
+* Code generation using registered custom generators in your workspace

+Planned features:
 * Project import/export from XMI (using drag/drop)
+* Model modifications

 ## Installation